Research projects

 Principal Investigator

 Leverhulme Trust Early Career Fellowship.
-Project title: ‘Incredible Beliefs: Understanding Clear-Eyed Believing Against the Evidence’.
+Title: ‘Incredible Beliefs: Understanding Clear-Eyed Believing Against the Evidence’.
 2024-2027

 Project Member

 National Social Science Fund of China––Young Scholars Project.
-Project title: ‘A Philosophical Study of Perceptual Biases in Social Cognition’.
+Title: ‘A Philosophical Study of Perceptual Biases in Social Cognition’.
 PI: Jie Lu, Zhejiang Chinese Medical University.
 2024-2029.

 Journal Articles